-By our final try, we had more or less accepted that whatever we would find could only disappoint after such a long time of looking for it and all the hikes we did to get there had been their own adventure that seemed difficult to beat,
+By our final try, we had more or less accepted that whatever we would find could only disappoint after such a long time of looking for it.
+All the hikes we made to find this mythical place had been their own adventure so it seemed worthwhile to try again.

-Ribeira da Foz is set narrowly between two fast rising hills and on its narrow shores are some strange old buildings, little farms and a completely derelict water mill but nobody lives there now or has for many years, yet judging by the little remain you will find between all the scrubs and plants growing along this little river, it must have once been a place of much human activity.
+Ribeira da Foz is set narrowly between two fast-rising hills and on its narrow shores are some strange old buildings, little farms and a completely derelict watermill but nobody lives there now or has for many years, yet judging by the little remain you will find between all the shrubs and plants growing along this little river, it must have once been a place of much human activity.

 Note: the area is remote and not often visited, mobile networks don’t work, and there is no place to buy water or food.
 Go prepared!